cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/09-grouping-and-aggregation/grouping-and-aggregation.rst

       JOIN bookstore_inventory AS i ON s.stock_number = i.stock_number
     GROUP BY month;

-Note that we can use the alias defined in our **SELECT** clause in our **GROUP BY** clause without having to rewrite the function expression.
+Note that we can use the alias "month" defined in our **SELECT** clause in our **GROUP BY** clause without having to rewrite the function expression.

 Now, let's break down our total sales by type of month *and* type of payment: